syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-image.md

 * using Syncfusion.OfficeChartToImageConverter

 T> 1.
-You can get the converted images in good quality by specifying the image type as Metafile.
+You can get the good quality converted images by specifying the image type as Metafile.
 T> 2.
 You can specify the quality of the converted charts by setting the scaling mode.

 The following code illustrates how to convert the Word document to image.